LidiaKabacinska/GirlsJS/README.md

+# GirlsJS - js
-Some exercises on js from Girls.js.
+Some exercises on js from Girls.js workshop.